entropy-lab/entropy/entropylab/pipeline/readme.md

 ## Pipeline

 Entropy revolves one central structure: an execution graph.

 The nodes of a graph give us a convenient way to brake down experiments into stages and to automate some repetitive tasks.

-Pipeline is an execution engine and api for writing it.
+Pipeline provides and API and execution engine for connecting and running nodes.

 ## Hello world